Ordo Templi Orientis: Origins

 The early history of O.T.O. is difficult to trace reliably.
 It originated in Germany or Austria between 1895 and 1906.
 Its apparent founder was Carl Kellner (1851–1905) (probably with the German spelling Karl), a wealthy Austrian industrialist, in 1895 (although nothing verifiable is known of the Order until 1904).
 Kellner wanted to establish an Academia Masonica within which high-grade Freemasonic degrees could be conferred in German-speaking nations.

 Theodor Reuss (1855–1923) collaborated with Kellner in creating O.T.O. and succeeded him as head of O.T.O. after Kellner's death.
 Under Reuss, charters were given to occult brotherhoods in France, Denmark, Switzerland, the United States, and Austria.
 There were ten degrees, of which the first five were Masonic.

-In 1902, Reuss, along with Franz Hartmann and Henry Klein, purchased the right to perform the Rite of Memphis and Mizraim of Freemasonry from English Freemason John Yarker, the authority of which was confirmed in 1904 and again in 1905.
+In 1902, Reuss, along with Franz Hartmann and Henry Klein, purchased the right to perform the Rite of Memphis and Mizraim of Freemasonry from the English Freemason John Yarker, the authority of which was confirmed in 1904 and again in 1905.
 Although these rites are considered to be irregular, they, along with the Swedenborg Rite formed the core of the newly established Order.
-Kellner, Reuss, Hartmann, and Klein acquired authority to operate the rites of the Martinist Order from French Occultist Gérard Encausse and a clandestine form of the Scottish Rite deriving from Joseph Cerneau.
+Kellner, Reuss, Hartmann, and Klein acquired authority to operate the rites of the Martinist Order from the French occultist Gérard Encausse and a clandestine form of the Scottish Rite deriving from Joseph Cerneau.
 From William Wynn Westcott, Reuss acquired a warrant to start a college of the Societas Rosicruciana in Anglia in Germany.